Certificates of quality

 sawing, where successive pieces of veneer, or boards, from a flitch, or log, are arranged

 side by side.
-A properly done bookmatch will resemble a mirror image of the opposite side.
+A properly done bookmatch will resemble a mirror image of opposite side.

 Other names are sisters, butterflied and mirrors.